dyxstat/Reproduce_ViralCC/README.md

-# Reproduce_ViralCC
-Instruction of reproducing results in ViralCC paper
+# Instruction of reproducing results in ViralCC paper